brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 - `linear_distribute(B, E, N)` produces a range of `N` values linearly distributed from `B` to `E`.
 - `repeat(V)` is an infinite range of a single value, equivalent to `generate([V]{ return V; })`.
 - `repeat_n(V, N)` is `N` copies of `V`, equivalent to `generate_n([V]{ return V; }, N)`.
-- `outer_product(E...)` is a range that isn't in range-v3, but is a slight generalization of cartesian product - it takes a bunch of ranges and yields a range of range of tuples.
-In other words, `cartesian_product(E...)` is equivalent to `outer_product(E...) | join`.

 These vary wildly in complexity (`repeat` is certainly far simpler than `cartesian_product`).
 But the two product ranges come up sufficiently often and are sufficiently complicated to merit Tier 1 priority.